namelivia/la-liga-official-scrapper/README.md

 The Official La Liga webpage has changed since then so this scrapper is pretty much useless today.
 I may decide to rewrite it one day but for now this just stays here as a memorial.

 ## What is this?
-This is a scrapper I wrote some years ago for a side-project called Cryptopool related with cryptocurrencies and soccer pools.
-Due to time constrains the project was abandoned but I had already wrote significant pieces on my spare time like this scapper and I've decided to publish and revamp some of the code that may be useful for somebody else.
+This is a scrapper I wrote some years ago for a side-project called Cryptopool related to cryptocurrencies and soccer pools.
+Due to time constrains the project was abandoned but I had already wrote significant pieces on my spare time like this scrapper and I've decided to publish and revamp some of the code that may be useful for somebody else.

-This scrapper goal was to populate the MongoDB database that contained information about teams, games, results and players.
+This scrapper goal was to populate a MongoDB database that contained information about teams, games, results and players.
 It was meant to be incremental so it could run every day and get new matches and scores, but also it should be able to repopulate the whole database if necessary.
 The information source was La Liga Official website.

 ## Requeriments